 The best way for small businesses to take payments is to offer multiple ways to pay, which is what customers expect.
 If not, you may miss out on sales from customers who don’t carry cash or who only have a contactless or mobile payment.
 And these abandoned sales could cost you.

-As Nader Henin, AVP, Commerce at Interac Corp.
-(Interac) said, “If merchants count on one payment method, that may result in them losing a transaction.
+As Nader Henin, Head, Innovation at Interac said, “If merchants count on one payment method, that may result in them losing a transaction.
 And the cost of losing transactions is much higher, by far, than adopting multiple payment choices.”

 Interac payment solutions make it easy for customers to transact with you, so you can focus on selling, while keeping your lineups moving smoothly.
 This will allow you to effectively track sales and potentially cut down on customer wait times with fast payment methods.